Updated: Feb 9, 2022

 Cooking for one is the single person's dread.
 The effort... oh... the effort...
 But statistics show more people are single than ever before.
-Being solo shouldn't take the joy out of something that should be fun.
+Being solo and cooking for one shouldn't take the joy out of something that should be fun.
 Thanks to cool markets - and.... wait for it...
 Instagram... singles are taking back the kitchen.
 Are you single?
-Here are some tips to make cooking for one, fun.
+Here are some tips to make cooking for one, easy and fun.

 1. Get on Instagram

 Create a list of all the dishes you want to learn and make.
 Consider it a cooking bucket-list.
 Every month (or for the devoted foodie, every week!) check a new dish off the list.
 Make sure to circle back every now and again, so you feel confident making your favourite dishes on a whim.